markuched13/markuched13.github.io/posts/ctf/sabr/sabr.md

 But whereas it uses printf without specifying the format and prints out the input we give

-The obvious thing to do is to call the function or rather call /bin/bash
+The obvious thing to do is to call the /bin/bash function

-But there's no buffer overflow so we can't overwrite return address to call /bin/bash but instead we can overwrite the Global Offset Table (GOT) address for exit to
+But there's no buffer overflow so we can't overwrite return address to call /bin/bash but instead we can overwrite the Global Offset Table (GOT) address for exit to call /bin/bash

-call rather call /bin/bash

 So what GOT does is that it stores pointers to libc function or any other external libs and therefore when a binary wants to call a function it looks into the got entry to find the pointer to that